goodeats/epic-pppaaattt.xyz/README.md

 - This was created as a personal project to achieve my goal of rapid development and deployment of scalable artistic projects in the marketplace
 - This was also created for personal development as a software engineer
 - Foregoing tests a bit to get the MVP out
-- Sketch dashboard inspired by Figma dashboard UI
+- Editor dashboard inspired by Figma dashboard UI

 ## ROADMAP